mattszydev/ReactWeatherApp/README.md

 ### Environmental Variables

 This application is deployed using Netlify.
-Netlify's platform provides developer's predefined environmental variables that they can make use within their applications.
+Netlify's platform provides developers predefined environmental variables that they can make use of within their applications.
 In order to use the variables for this application, I had to rename the Netlify variables in order to comply with Create React App's naming convention of appending all names with 'REACT_APP_' for environmental variables.
 I remapped all Netlify variables with this convention and was able to make use of some for the project.

 In order to protect my API key, I could not store it as an Environmental Variable within Create React App as these are all still available for the client to view.
 Netlify provides the ability to define variables straight from the development dashboard on their platform.
 This is where I defined my API key in order to use in my serverless function.